 Batman: You're sure about this?
 Bruce Wayne: All of their crimes are playing-card-related, and the earliest playing-card decks had swords, not spades.
 Batman: How does the yacht fit in?
 Bruce Wayne: It was part of a yacht club.
 Batman: Ouch.
 Bruce Wayne: I thought so.

 Terry: How did you know?
 Bruce: For one, I know I'm not crazy.
 Terry: Hope your other reason is more convincing.
 Bruce: The voice was also calling me Bruce.
 In my mind, that's not what I call myself.
-Terry: [confused look until it dawns on him] Oh... you would.
+Terry: [confused look until it dawns on him] Oh... you would call yourself that.
 But that's my name now.
 Bruce: Tell that to my subconscious.

 A subtle version of it also plays in Babel, where Wayne steadfastly tells Gordon he will not order Batman to sacrifice himself due to public demand.

-Let's Get Dangerous: Tamara from "Mind Games" was already established as a competent, if young, Badass Damsel, skillfully managing to contact Terry despite being in danger and cooperating with him to save her.
+Let's Get Dangerous: Tamara from "Mind Games" was already established as competent, if young, and skillfully managing to contact Terry despite being in danger and cooperating with him to save her.
 However, when he's in trouble, she casts a huge illusion to distract his opponent, and later strikes a guy blind with her powers to save Terry.